paapaabdullahm/wp/README.md

 $ wp redis update-dropin
 ```

-For more info on wp-cli, visit their [official website](https://wp-cli.org/).
+For more info on wp-cli commands, visit their [official website](https://wp-cli.org/).